 "I'm serious Vincent."

 "Not to get too emotional, you know I love you and Ma.
 Our family wasn't like others but I'm happy you two came into our lives.
 I promise to be more careful and besides I'm stuck on this bed for a while."

 "Got it.
 She's spoken for.
 Vincent and Catherine, eh?"
-J. .
+J.T. teased.

 "You just said you didn't believe the story."

-As he closed his eyes all he could think about was the detective named Catherine Chandler.
+"Good night."
+Vincent called out and as he closed his eyes all he could think about was the detective named Catherine Chandler.